Shift 6 – From More Strategy to More Surrender: Ephesians Chapter 6

 Individually, the enemy will attempt to hinder the fullness in us, restricting the expression of this fullness carried to others.
 When Paul speaks of “principalities and powers” in Ephesians Chapter 6, this is another way of saying systems of oppression influenced by the demonic.
 Often, these systems are operating inside the church.

 More Strategy vs More Surrender

-    Let’s look at what “More strategy” means vs “More surrender” through the lens of how you and your church make disciples.
+Let’s look at what “More strategy” means vs “More surrender” means.
+We will look at this through the lens of how you and your church make disciples.